Enhance your business performance with these 15 crucial non-financial metrics every manager should track in 2024. Contact us for more information!

 Almost everyone has seen a company balance sheet or been part of an annual review that gives updates on the organization’s financial health.
 But not as many people are familiar with how success is determined without focusing on finances.
-In this article, we’ll explain the basics and show specific examples of non-financial performance measures.

 The easiest way to define non-financial performance measures is to explain what they aren’t.
 Non-financial KPIs are not expressed as monetary values—in other words, they aren’t directly associated with dollar signs.
 They focus on other aspects of the business and are often leading (forward-looking) measures, whereas financial KPIs are lagging measures.